72 Psychological Triggers

 Setting a very precise intention regarding how you are going to reach a certain goal can double or even triple your chances of reaching it.

 Curse of Knowledge

 The Curse of Knowledge is a cognitive bias that prevents those who are better informed from understanding something from the point of view of a lesser-informed party.

-We prefer situations that we have control over.
+The Autonomy bias can de defined like this: We prefer situations that we have control over.

 The Focusing Effect (or Focusing Illusion as it is otherwise known) is the way in which the human mind places too much emphasis on certain limited factors when making decisions.

 The Endowment Effect is the way in which we tend to give greater value to things that we already possess.

 The Having vs Using Effect explains our tendency to prefer and be willing to pay more for products or services that offer more functions, even if we’re unlikely to actually make use of them.